October is undoubtedly "pumpkin time"

 |Add your go-to fat and grease up the pan to avoid sticking.
 Cooking spray or 2 Tsp. of Coconut Oil are good healthy alternatives.|

 1 Tsp.
 Vanilla

-1/2 cup Organic Flour (Use gluten free flour if that's your jam)
+1/2 cup Organic Flour (Use gluten free flour for gluten friendly diets)

 1/2 Tsp. of ground Cinnamon